Progress Component Settings

 Standard Buttons Settings

-The color of the Proceed, Approve, and Reject standard buttons may be overridden, and the resulting behavior may be overridden by selecting a Handler.
-The following Handler types are available:
+The color of the Proceed, Approve, and Reject standard buttons may be overridden here by selecting proper value in the picklist in "Color" column.

 • Form